Create a Website Account - Manage notification subscriptions, save form progress and more.

 Paul Maaz 549

-The Friendswood City ordinance defines fireworks as the following: “Fireworks, as described in V.T.C.A., Occupations Code § 2154.001(5), means any composition or device designed to produce a visible or audible effect by combustion, explosion, deflagration or detonation, such as firecrackers, cannon crackers, skyrockets, torpedoes, Roman candles, sparklers, squibs, fire balloons, star shells, gerbs, or any other substance in whatever combination by any designated name intended for use in obtaining visible or audible pyrotechnic display, and such term shall include all articles or substances within the commonly accepted meaning of fireworks, whether specially designated and defined in this section or not.”
+Any composition or device designed to produce a visible or audible effect by combustion, explosion, deflagration, or detonation, including firecrackers, cannon crackers, skyrockets, torpedoes, Roman candles, sparklers, squibs, fire balloons, star shells, gerbs, or any other substance in whatever combination by any designated name intended for use in obtaining visible or audible pyrotechnic display.
+The term shall include all articles or substances within the commonly accepted meaning of fireworks, whether specially designated and defined in this section or not (Municipal Code Se.
+30-139).

-Fireworks are not allowed to be sold within the City limits.
-The fireworks being sold in our area are not within the City limits of Friendswood.
-In some cases, sellers will set up just outside of the City limits.
+Fireworks are not allowed to be sold within the City of Friendswood.
+Annually, sellers operate stands just outside the city limits and jurisdiction of the City of Friendswood.

 The county in which you reside sprays for mosquitoes.
 Please contact the appropriate office at one of the following numbers: